jeffThompson/ChanceAndRandomness/Activities/4-ObliqueStrategies.md

 * [Buy them from Brian Eno for £40](https://www.enoshop.co.uk/product/oblique-strategies.html)
 * [Abandon Normal Devices has additional cards by new media artists](https://www.andfestival.org.uk/ans)
 * [*Grotesque Tables II*](https://www.grotesquetablesii.com/faqmobile) by Noah Wall, where all cards are anagrams of the originals
+* If you have a ton of money lying around, you can also buy a copy of Marshall McLuhan's [*Distant Early Warning* cards](https://ericmcluhan.com/bookshop/#cards)

+*Above: Marshall McLuhan's "Distant Early Warning" (1969) and Abandon Normal Devices' "Abandon Normal Strategies" (2020) card decks*

+***

 ### USING THE CARDS